asararatnakar/perf-test/README.rst

 -  A query is sent to ``PEER3`` for the value of "a".
 This starts a third chaincode container by the name of ``dev-peer3-mycc-1.0``.
-A value of 90 is returned, correctly reflecting the previous transaction during which the value for key "a" was modified by 10.
+A value of ABCDEFGHIJKLMNOPQRSTUVWXYZ is returned, correctly reflecting the previous transaction during which the value for key "a" was modified by 10.

 What does this demonstrate?